 Head to Eyestalk’s website to find out more about the Eyestalk app, which includes seven visual effects covering 50 years of Doctor Who, allowing you to snap photos of your victims/friends from a Dalek point of view from the classic and modern eras.

-Meanwhile, I Am A Dalek (free) is the handy voice manipulation tool that you can use to surprise your friends.
+Meanwhile, I Am A Dalek [No Longer Available] is the handy voice manipulation tool that you can use to surprise your friends.
 The app works by manipulating a recording of your voice with the necessary modulation to create imitate the angry tones of a Dalek, and can be found free on iTunes.

 Watch Doctor Who on Your Smartphone or Tablet